Munseaux/squirrel-maps/README.md

 ## Interactive Central Park Squirrel Map

-This project takes squirrel sighting data from central park and provides insights and graphs on an interactive map.
+This project takes squirrel sighting data from central park and displays insights on an interactive map.

 [You can find it hosted here!](http://squirrel-map.herokuapp.com/)